What is a Work Hardening Program?

 Example: TIRR Memorial Hermann

 TIRR Memorial Hermann is an example of a local facility with the ability to provide work hardening programs.
-TIRR is internationally recognized rehabilitation and research hospital.
+TIRR is an internationally recognized rehabilitation and research hospital.
 Their occupational therapy treatment is patient-centered and deliberately designed to help individuals recover from an injury or accident through participation in everyday activities.
 They are one of the many treatment centers where patients with catastrophic injuries can receive specialized care.

 Do I Need a Work Hardening Program?